ImRez69/To-Do-List/README.md

 - [Technologies](#technologies)

 ## About
-The To-Do List is a lightweight, single-page web application designed to help users organize their tasks.
+The To Do List is a lightweight, single-page web application designed to help users organize their tasks.
 It features a clean and responsive interface with a dark/light theme toggle, a real-time clock, and persistent storage using the browser's local storage.
 The project uses vanilla JavaScript for functionality, custom CSS for styling, and the Atma font for a unique visual style.
 This updated version includes improved error handling and optimized UI components.

 ## Features
 - **Add Tasks**: Add new tasks with a simple input form.